herbertgoto/ecr-test/README.md

 # Implementing cost, vulnerability, and usage reporting for Amazon ECR

 AWS users have been adopting Amazon Elastic Container Registry (ECR) as their container image repository due to its ease of use and seamless integration with AWS container services.
 With the increasing adoption of ECR, there is a growing demand for centralized cost, usage and security reports.
-This tool introduces a comprehensive solution that provides valuable insights into repository usage metrics and costs.
-By running this tool, you can gain a deeper understanding of resource consumption and optimize costs effectively.
+This code sample introduces a comprehensive solution that provides valuable insights into repository usage metrics and costs.
+By running this code sample, you can gain a deeper understanding of resource consumption and optimize costs effectively.

 ## Before you start